joachim-n/git-house-guidelines/README.md

 * 'Applied patch from http://drupal.org/node/1234567#comment-7654321: Fixed evil bug that was causing evil.'

-The considerably simplifies the task of checking for divergence before updating a module to a newer version.
+This considerably simplifies the task of checking for divergence before updating a module to a newer version, and allows use of the following workflow.

+#### Contrib module update workflow ####

 The following will give a clear list of all updates and patches applied to a module:

 ```
 git log sites/all/modules/contrib/foobar